David Alton

-David Patrick Paul Alton, Baron Alton of Liverpool, KCSG, KCMCO (born 15 March 1951) is a British-Irish politician, formerly a Member of Parliament for the Liberal Party and later Liberal Democrat who has sat as a crossbench member of the House of Lords since 1997 when he was made a life peer.
-Alton is also known for his human rights work including the co-founding of Jubilee Action, the children's charity (which changed its name to Chance for Childhood in 2014), and serves as chair, patron or trustee of several charities and voluntary organisations.
+David Patrick Paul Alton, Baron Alton of Liverpool, KCSG, KCMCO (born 15 March 1951) is a British-Irish politician.
+A former Member of Parliament for the Liberal Party, and later the Liberal Democrats, he has sat as a Crossbench member of the House of Lords since 1997, when he was made a life peer.

-In December 2024 Alton was elected Chair of the UK Parliament Joint Committee on Human Rights.

-Alton is a visiting professor of Liverpool Hope University, an Ambassador Fellow of Liverpool John Moores University, and a former President of the Catholic Union of Great Britain.
+In December 2024, Alton was elected chair of the Joint Committee on Human Rights in the UK Parliament.
+He is a visiting professor of Liverpool Hope University, an ambassador fellow of Liverpool John Moores University, and a former president of the Catholic Union of Great Britain.

-Education and entry into politics
+He is known for his human rights work, and serves as chair, patron or trustee of several charities and voluntary organisations, including as co-founder of the children's charity, Jubilee Action (now, Chance for Childhood).

+Early life and education

-Born in London on 15 March 1951, His father was a Desert Rat who had served in the Eighth Army, and then worked for the Ford Motor Company.
-His mother was a native Irish speaker from the West of Ireland.
-After being rehoused from the East End, Alton was brought up in a council flat on an overspill council estate.
-He passed a scholarship exam to join the first intake of a new Jesuit grammar school and was educated at The Campion School and Christ's College of Education, Liverpool.
-He began his career as a teacher and, in 1972, was elected as a Liberal to Liverpool City Council as Britain's youngest city councillor.
-Alton was elected for the Low Hill ward, serving from 1972 to 1974, then, after the Local Government Act 1974, he was elected for the Smithdown ward where he served for the next six years.
-Alton was also a member of Merseyside County Council for the Smithdown division from 1974 to 1977 and chairman of the housing committee.
-He was deputy leader of Liverpool City Council from 1978 to 1980.
+Lord Alton was born in London on 15 March 1951.
+His father was a Desert Rat who served in the Eighth Army and then worked for the Ford Motor Company.
+His mother was a native Irish speaker from the west of Ireland.
+After being rehoused from the East End, Alton was brought up in a flat on an overspill council estate.
+He passed a scholarship exam to join the intake of a new Jesuit grammar school and was educated at Campion School and Christ's College of Education, Liverpool.

+Alton began his career as a teacher, working with children in Liverpool and Sefton between 1972 and 1979, including five years with Sefton's education authority supporting children with special needs.

 Political career

+Local government (1972-1980)

+In 1972, Alton was elected as a Liverpool Liberal councillor to Liverpool City Council.
+At the time, he was Britain's youngest councillor.
+He was elected for Low Hill, serving from 1972 to 1974.
+After the Local Government Act 1974 reforms, he was elected for Smithdown, where he served for the next six years.
+Alton was deputy leader of Liverpool City Council from 1978 to 1980, and chaired its housing committee.
+He was also a member of Merseyside County Council for Low Hill and Smithdown from 1973 to 1977.